Back to blog

 • Ongoing monitoring of the model's performance and recalibration when needed

-The human underwriter's role shifts from making individual decisions to overseeing the model that makes them — a higher-leverage role that requires different skills.
+The human underwriter's role shifts from making individual decisions to overseeing the model that makes them: a higher leverage role that requires different skills.

 Topics